JarodStreck/DAI-2022-SMTP/README.md

 ### MockMock

 MockMock is a mock cross-platform SMTP server built on Java.
 You can find the repo [here](https://github.com/DominiqueComte/MockMock).
-MockMock is a  simulates a SMTP server locally.
-It will retrieve all the emails sent from your machine and display them  to it's web interface.
+MockMock simulates a SMTP server locally.
+It will retrieve all the emails sent from your machine and display them  to a web interface.
 This way, it's easy to test the app without sending emails to real people.

-by default, the web interface is running on the port **8282** and the SMTP port is **25**.
+by default, the web interface is running on the port **8282** and the SMTP port is running on the port **25**.
 The mock server will run inside a docker container on our local machine, so we first need to build an image capable of running a Java program:

 go inside the ./docker folder, the Dockerfile inside is already configured.

 _If you want to run MockMock on different ports, change the CMD command in the DockerFile_

 inside ./docker, run the following command.